 Those who have waited and paid for a tour will partake in a 4-day trek to the cave where they can stand in the main cavern, which is so large that you could put an entire Manhattan block inside, including the skyscrapers.
-Visitors will typically camp in the cave, swim in some of its rivers, and join one of the most exclusive adventurer lists in the world (even more than Mount Everest).
+Visitors will typically camp in the cave, swim in some of its rivers, such as the Son River, and join one of the most exclusive adventurer lists in the world (even more than Mount Everest).

 While not everyone has the time or funds to wait for their spot on the Son Doong’s list, the second most popular cave is within the same system.
 Hang Én Cave is the third largest cave in the world and comes at a fraction of the cost of the Son Doong.
 Visitors can trek to Hang Én and spend the night camping inside the cave entrance, which has been described as the “entrance to Neverland”.

 The third most popular cave to visit in Phong Nha-Ke Bàng is Hang Toi or the Dark Cave.
 This cave is easy to access with one entrance facilitating ziplines and kayak cruises.
 Tourists may join a group or explore Hang Toi on their own after purchasing an entrance ticket.
 While not as immense in scale, Hang Toi is open and has significantly fewer entrance restrictions than other caves in the area.